 Forming Disciples for Mission: A Scriptural Lens

-The Christian Leadership Series is back!
-This four-week series offers parish leaders and all those interested in exploring what Christian leadership looks and feels like in the context of 21st century Australia.
+The Christian Leadership Series is an annual offering especially aimed at supporting the faith formation of parish leaders and all those interested in exploring what Christian leadership looks and feels like in the context of 21st century Australia.

-This year’s series will be focused on scripture, offering participants a survey of key books, themes and figures from our biblical tradition.
-Guided by some of the country’s leading biblical scholars, participants will explore a range of topics from creation through to the prophetic movement, the Lukan narrative and key figures in the formation of the early church—all of which offer us much wisdom and insight for the formation of modern Christian disciples and communities.
-Guest speakers include Dr Mary Coloe pbvm, Rev. Assoc.
+This year’s series, 'Forming Disciples for Mission: A Scriptural Lens', offered participants a survey of key books, themes and figures from our biblical tradition.
+Guided by some of the country’s leading biblical scholars, a range of topics were explored from creation through to the prophetic movement, the Lukan narrative and the Pauline letters.
+Guest speakers included Dr Mary Coloe pbvm, Rev. Assoc.
 Prof. Mark O'Brien OP, Rev. Dr Chris Monaghan CP and Dr Rosemary Canavan.

 'In the beginning when God created the heavens and the earth, the earth was a formless void, and darkness covered the deep…' (Gen 1:1-2)

-This session will bring together current science, which speaks of an evolutionary and expanding universe, and the way the Bible reflects on the meaning of this universe.
-It introduces the biblical tradition as yet another way God reaches out through particular people and their history.
+This session was presented by Dr Mary L. Coloe pbvm, BA., BTheol (hons), D.Theol., who brought together current science—which speaks of an evolutionary and expanding universe—and the way the Bible reflects on the meaning of this universe.
+She spoke of the biblical tradition as yet another way God reaches out through particular people and their history.
 God speaks and reveals Godself through both creation and scripture.
-Presented by Mary L. Coloe pbvm, BA., BTheol (hons), D.Theol.
+Mary presented her talk in two parts, firstly exploring the developments in science and religion and how this affected our understanding of Scripture, and then in the second half explored the creation story and how various literary techniques were deftly used by its authors to communicate God's relationship with God's chosen people.

 'O Lord, you have enticed me, and I was enticed;